Solow–Swan model: Extension to the Harrod–Domar model

 Solow extended the Harrod–Domar model by adding labor as a factor of production and capital-output ratios that are not fixed as they are in the Harrod–Domar model.
 These refinements allow increasing capital intensity to be distinguished from technological progress.
 Solow sees the fixed proportions production function as a "crucial assumption" to the instability results in the Harrod-Domar model.
 His own work expands upon this by exploring the implications of alternative specifications, namely the Cobb–Douglas and the more general constant elasticity of substitution (CES).
 Although this has become the canonical and celebrated story in the history of economics, featured in many economic textbooks, recent reappraisal of Harrod's work has contested it.
 One central criticism is that Harrod's original piece was neither mainly concerned with economic growth nor did he explicitly use a fixed proportions production function.

 Long-run implications

-A standard Solow model predicts that in the long run, economies converge to their steady state equilibrium and that permanent growth is achievable only through technological progress.
-Both shifts in saving and in populational growth cause only level effects in the long-run (i.e. in the absolute value of real income per capita).
+A standard Solow model predicts that in the long run, economies converge to their balanced growth equilibrium and that permanent growth of per capita income is achievable only through technological progress.
+Both shifts in saving and in population growth cause only level effects in the long-run (i.e. in the absolute value of real income per capita).

 An interesting implication of Solow's model is that poor countries should grow faster and eventually catch-up to richer countries.
 This convergence could be explained by: